Splitting Axe vs Splitting Maul: Differences Explained

 Splitting axe and maul are the two most common wood cutting tools specialized for splitting wood more appropriately than any other type of axes.
 Despite serving the same purpose, the tools have their fair share of differences.

-To ensure that you can pick up the right tool, we will discuss splitting axe vs. splitting maul differences based on the features, types, and uses.
+To ensure you can pick up the right tool, we will discuss splitting axe vs splitting maul differences based on the features, types, and uses.
 So, without wasting any time, let’s dive right in.

 Comparison: Splitting Axe vs Splitting Maul